 Market Participant Flight Requirements

 Requirements specific to testing and validating Market Participant’s systems and processes are contained in this section.
 The following requirements shall be met before a Market Participant receives certification that its systems are ready to go into production with its trading partners.

+2.1 When do I test?